5.2. Two-dimensional PDFs#

 2D PDF with a quadratic approximation#

-Consider a two-dimensional log likelihood \(L(X,Y)\).
+Consider a general two-dimensional log likelihood \(L(X,Y)\).
 We’ll analyze it in a quadratic approximation.
-First, find the mode \(X_0\), \(Y_0\) (best estimate) by differentiating
+We base our discussion on Sivia section 3.3 [SS06].

 \[\begin{split}\begin{align} L(X,Y) &= \log p(X,Y|\{\text{data}\}, I) \\ \quad&\Longrightarrow\quad \left.\frac{dL}{dX}\right|_{X_0,Y_0} = 0, \ \left.\frac{dL}{dY}\right|_{X_0,Y_0} = 0 \end{align}\end{split}\]